jfspps/howtos/ProgrammingC++/2_WindowsAPIApplications.md

 	CW_USEDEFAULT,
 	CW_USEDEFAULT,
 	CW_USEDEFAULT,
-	0, // 0 = this is a parent window (no handle); pass the parent of the parent handle if required 0, // 0 = no menu required hInstance, // this would come from WinMain for this application 0 // 0 = simple window layout (single document inteface SDI); multi-document interface (MDI) discussed later );
+	0, // 0 = this is a parent window (no handle)
+	0, // 0 = no menu required
+	hInstance, // this would come from WinMain for this application 0 // 0 = simple window layout (single document inteface SDI);
+	  // multi-document interface (MDI) discussed later );
 ```